-100 The documentation label may cross-refer to the documentation provided for one or more other IFRS Taxonomy elements.
+The documentation label may cross-refer to the documentation provided for one or more other IFRS Taxonomy elements.
 Any such cross-references are shown in square brackets.
 For example:

-Table 10-Cross-reference to an element in a documentation label
+Table 11-Cross-reference to an element in a documentation label

-Element Documentation label 'Buildings [member]' This member stands for a class of plant, property and equipment representing depreciable buildings and similar structures for use in operations.
+Element Documentation label

+'Buildings [member]' This member stands for a class of plant, property and equipment representing depreciable buildings and similar structures for use in operations.

 [Refer: Property, plant and equipment]

-- 101 Documentation labels can be accessed: - (a) by selecting the documentation label tab in the HTML version of the IFRS Taxonomy Illustrated,13 available on the Foundation's website; and - (b) within the IFRS Taxonomy Files (viewable using software).
+- Each axis also has a documentation label.
+That documentation label describes the general purpose of axes within the IFRS Taxonomy (see paragraphs 63 to 66).
+The documentation labels and references to IFRS Standards of axis members can be used to understand the accounting meaning of an axis. - 108 Documentation labels can be accessed: - (a) by selecting the documentation label tab in the HTML version of the IFRS Taxonomy Illustrated, 18 available on the Foundation's website; and - (b) within the IFRS Taxonomy files (viewable using software).

-13 Available via free subscription at eIFRS.ifrs.org, by selecting the current IFRS Taxonomy and clicking on the documentation label tab.
+18 Available via free subscription at eIFRS.ifrs.org, by selecting the current IFRS Taxonomy and clicking on the documentation label tab.